 The user’s experience is the most important experience.
 It has the most far-reaching effects on the financial success of all product stakeholders.

 Although hugely important, keeping the user’s experience front-of-mind is not easy.
-Yet teams who manage to focus on the humans on the other side of the interface will have the healthiest outlooks on product development.
-They will be the least likely to run off course for the sake of short-term relief or requirements that seem important at the time but fail to matter when the product gets in front of the user.
+Yet teams who manage to focus on the humans on the other side of their interface have the healthiest outlooks on product development.
+They will be the least likely to run off course for the sake of short-term relief or requirements that seem important at the time, but fail to matter when the product gets in front of the user.

-Overcoming this mindset means creating a culture where everyone is design-empowered.
-At Praxent, our designers do this by including a feedback loop about the product’s user experience not only with actual users but with each team member at every stage of the project.
-We ask the business analysts, the solution architects, the product and project managers and the developers to provide feedback at each design milestone, including user research, business strategy, workflows, wireframes, comps and prototypes.
+This means creating a culture where everyone is design-empowered.
+At Praxent, we create a feedback loop with users and internal team members at every stage of a project.
+We ask the business analysts, the solution architects, the product and project managers, and the developers to provide input at each design milestone, including user research, business strategy, workflows, wireframes, comps and prototypes.
 We also combine human-centered design with design thinking.

-- What is the real need for this product?
+- What is the need for this product?
 Does what we’re building target that need?

 - In what context or environment will this product be used?